Source: Mother Jones

 That’s according to reporting by Mother Jones, which produced a comprehensive series examining gun deaths and gun control in America (in which mass shootings are defined as incidents where four or more people are murdered in a public place).

-Next week, the U.S. Senate begins debate on a set of gun control proposals that came about largely in response to the mass shooting last December at Sandy Hook.
+Next week, the U.S. Senate begins debate on a set of gun control proposals that came about largely in response to the horrific mass shootings last December at Sandy Hook.
 While lawmakers remain fiercely divided on the issue, there remains, at least, a general acknowledgement that mass shootings happen far too frequently in this country, and that action of some kind is needed to prevent future tragedies of such magnitude.
 Continue reading

 Includes multimedia visualizations